indiana-university/rivet-rfcs/0003-modular-sass.md

 The main drawback is that this is a breaking change for those who have taken advantage of using the Rivet 1.x.x Sass source in their projects.

 ## Unresolved questions
-There may be some dependency on another potential new concept the Rivet team is planning to implement called _design tokens_.
+There may be some dependency on the potential _design tokens_ concept the Rivet team is planning to implement.

 If a design tokens strategy is implemented as laid out [in this issue](https://github.com/indiana-university/rivet-source/issues/214), there would need to be some coordination in how the main `rivet-source` codebase consumes Sass variable files generated from design tokens.